Keeping safe at home

 For anyone doing DIY, it is important to take proper safety measures.
 If you have seizures there may be other safety issues to consider.
 For example, if you need to do a job at a height using a ladder, it is important to think about the risk of falling if you have a seizure.

 Power tools that have a safety cut-out and use batteries rather than mains power may be safer, as there is no power cord to damage if you have a seizure while using them.
 Using a circuit breaker at the socket can help protect against the risk of electrocution.

 - Grass or bark chippings are a softer alternative to concrete or gravel and may reduce the risk of a severe injury if you fall.

 - Using artificial grass means that there is no need to use a lawn mower.

 - Using a petrol lawn mower means there is no chance of cutting through the cable if you have a seizure.

-If you have a pond, or you plan to build one, here are some safety tips that may be helpful.
+If you have a pond, here are some safety tips that may be helpful.

-- Putting a pond near the house can make it easier for someone to see and help you if you have a seizure and fall in.
+- Having a pond near the house can make it easier for someone to see and help you if you have a seizure and fall in.

-- Having a fence around a large pond can provide a safety barrier.
+- Having a fence around it can provide a safety barrier.